eugenezimin/iterm2-config/README.md

 alias less=less
 ```

-or you may try to use 'install-all.sh' script on your own risk.
+or you may try to use `install-all.sh` script on your own risk.